Layered Security for the Next One Trillion Devices

 Why?
 Because your device is only as strong as your weakest link – a single vulnerability could compromise an entire device.

-The Platform Security Architecture (PSA) is an architecture-agnostic framework for implementing technologies, processes, and measures designed to protect systems, networks, and data from a range of attacks and a broad spectrum of vulnerabilities.
+PSA Certified (previously known as the Platform Security Architecture) is an architecture-agnostic security framework and certification program for implementing technologies, processes, and measures designed to protect systems, networks, and data from a range of attacks and a broad spectrum of vulnerabilities.

-Based on four key stages: analyze, architect, implement and certify, the PSA is a guide through the complex world of security design, identifying threats to a system, and recommending and describing which counter-measures to implement.
-The Arm security portfolio is built to achieve PSA principles, so organizations can deploy the right level of robustness to best match the needs of each application.
+Based on four key stages: analyze, architect, implement and certify, PSA Certified guides you through the complex world of security design, identifying threats to a system, and recommending and describing which counter-measures to implement.
+The Arm security portfolio is built to help our partners to meet PSA Certified guidelines, so organizations can deploy the right level of robustness to best match the needs of each application.